Ssanthosh93/Edutia-E-notes-Final-year-projet/README.md

 <br><br>

-### :pen: :pencil: ETUDIA is small platform that aims at making the studies of KTU 1st year students easy :books: :clipboard:
+### :pen: :pencil: ETUDIA is small platform that aims at making the studies of Kalaingar Karunanithi Arts and science College- Tiruvannamalai M.sc Finalyear students easy :books: :clipboard:

 <br>